ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 As to the Access Token Request that DEV1 sends to AS, the following applies.

-* The "aud" and "scope" parameters are used as defined in {{RFC9200}}, and according to the profile of ACE used by DEV1 and DEV2.
+* The "audience" and "scope" parameters are used as defined in {{RFC9200}}, and according to the profile of ACE used by DEV1 and DEV2.

-  In particular, "aud" specifies an identifier of DEV2, while "scope" specifies access rights that DEV1 wishes to obtain for accessing protecting resources at DEV2.
+  In particular, "audience" specifies an identifier of DEV2, while "scope" specifies access rights that DEV1 wishes to obtain for accessing protecting resources at DEV2.

   That is, the two parameters pertain to the primary direction of access control.

 * The "req_cnf" parameter defined in {{RFC9201}} can be included.
 When present, it specifies the key that DEV1 wishes to bind to the requested access token.

-* The "rev_aud" and "rev_scope" parameters defined in {{sec-rev_aud}} and {{sec-rev_scope}} can be included.
+* The "rev_audience" and "rev_scope" parameters defined in {{sec-rev_audience}} and {{sec-rev_scope}} can be included.

-  In particular, "rev_aud" specifies an identifier of DEV1, while "rev_scope" specifies access rights that DEV1 wishes for DEV2 to obtain for accessing protecting resources at DEV1.
+  In particular, "rev_audience" specifies an identifier of DEV1, while "rev_scope" specifies access rights that DEV1 wishes for DEV2 to obtain for accessing protecting resources at DEV1.

   That is, the two parameters pertain to the secondary direction of access control.

-If DEV1 wishes that the requested access token also provides DEV2 with access rights pertaining to the secondary direction of access control, then the Access Token Request has to include at least one of the two parameters "rev_aud" and "rev_scope".
+If DEV1 wishes that the requested access token also provides DEV2 with access rights pertaining to the secondary direction of access control, then the Access Token Request has to include at least one of the two parameters "rev_audience" and "rev_scope".

 ### Access Token Response # {#sec-bidirectional-access-control-one-as-resp}

-When receiving an Access Token Request that includes at least one of the two parameters "rev_aud" and "rev_scope", AS processes it as defined in {{Section 5.2 of RFC9200}}, with the following additions:
+When receiving an Access Token Request that includes at least one of the two parameters "rev_audience" and "rev_scope", AS processes it as defined in {{Section 5.2 of RFC9200}}, with the following additions:

-* If the Access Token Request includes the "rev_scope" parameter but not the "rev_aud" parameter, then AS assumes the identifier of DEV1 to be the default one, if any is defined.
+* If the Access Token Request includes the "rev_scope" parameter but not the "rev_audience" parameter, then AS assumes the identifier of DEV1 to be the default one, if any is defined.

-* If the Access Token Request includes the "rev_aud" parameter but not the "rev_scope" parameter, then AS assumes the access rights requested for DEV2 to access DEV1 to be the default ones, if any are defined.
+* If the Access Token Request includes the "rev_audience" parameter but not the "rev_scope" parameter, then AS assumes the access rights requested for DEV2 to access DEV1 to be the default ones, if any are defined.

 * AS checks whether the access rights requested for DEV2 as reverse scope can be at least partially granted, in accordance with the installed access policies pertaining to the access to protected resources at DEV1 from DEV2.